Go Back Email Link

 11. Whisk glaze ingredients and drizzle over cookies once cool.

-17. Doneness: Cookies are done when the edges are set and the centers appear soft with no visibly wet or shiny dough.
+• Bake until the edges are set and the centers look soft with no visibly wet or shiny dough.

-18. Cooling: Allow cookies to cool on the baking sheet for about 10 minutes before transferring to a wire rack.
-Cooling time may vary.
+• Allow cookies to cool on the baking sheet briefly before transferring to a wire rack so they firm up properly.